Lovely Day (horse): 2016: six-year-old season

-Lovely Day remained in training at six and began his campaign in the Shinkei Osaka Hai on 3 April.
+Lovely Day remained in training at six and began his campaign in the Sankei Osaka Hai on 3 April.
 He started the 2/1 favourite and finished fourth behind Ambitious, Kitasan Black and Shonan Pandora.
 He was then sent to Hong Kong for the Queen Elizabeth II Cup on 24 April and started the 1.9/1 favourite.
 He was sent into the lead from the start by the locally based jockey João Moreira but was overtaken in the straight and finished fourth behind Werther, Military Attack and Blazing Speed.
 Lovely Day returned to Japan and in June he attempted to repeat his 2015 success in the Takarazuka Kinen.
 Starting at odds of 10.6/1 he tracked the leaders for most of the way but was unable to quicken in the straight and finished fourth behind Marialite, Duramente and Kitasan Black.

 After the summer break, Lovely Day returned in the Kyoto Daishoten on 10 October and finished a close third behind Kitasan Black and Admire Deus.
 In the Tenno Sho he ran disappointingly and came home unplaced.
 On his final start he ran for the second time at Sha Tin Racecourse in Hong Kong and finished fourth to Beauty Only in the Hong Kong Cup on 11 December.